What Goes Into a Moving Estimate?

 Not-To-Exceed

-All moving estimates should have the following key components:
+All moving estimates should have the key components below.

 Contact Information

 The estimate should include the moving company’s name, address, and contact numbers.
-This information ensures you can follow up on your quote.
+This information allows you to follow up on your quote.

 Origin and Destination

 The estimate should list your current location and your new address.
-This is especially important if you are planning a long-distance move, as the distance will affect the overall cost.
+This is especially important if you’re planning a long-distance move, as the distance may change the overall cost.

 Logistical Challenges

 Your moving estimate should note any logistical challenges at your origin or destination that might affect the cost.
-Professional movers frequently charge fees if they have to navigate stairs or elevators or carry belongings over long distances, as these factors affect the time and effort required to load or unload your belongings.
+Professional movers frequently charge fees if they have to navigate stairs or elevators or carry belongings over long distances.
+These variables can affect how long it takes to load or unload your belongings.

 Special Handling

 Many moving companies charge special fees if you have bulky, fragile, or heavy items.
-You might see a separate fee for crating or piano moving services, for example.
+You may notice a fee for crating or piano moving services, for example.

 Storage Needs

 Your moving estimate should include any storage fees if you need short-term storage before, during, or after your move.
-Some companies offer one free month of storage or other promotional discounts.
+Some companies offer one free month of storage.

 Moving Inventory

-Your moving estimate should be accompanied by an inventory of the items that need to be moved.
+Your moving estimate should come with an inventory of the items that you need to move.
 The mover will use this list to estimate the size and weight of your shipment.
 Review the list carefully and flag any discrepancies.

 Additional Services

 Full-service moves include loading and unloading services.
 Some companies also include basic furniture disassembly and reassembly.
-If you request any other moving services, such as full or partial packing services, your moving estimate should include those extra charges.
+Your moving estimate should include extra charges if you request services such as full or partial packing services.

 Valuation and Insurance Options

-Long-distance movers who operate across state lines must offer two types of liability protection for your belongings, full value and released value.
+Long-distance movers that operate across state lines must offer two types of liability protection for your belongings: full value and released value.
 The cost of full-value protection, which varies by company, should be part of your moving estimate.
-You can opt out of this in favor of complimentary released-value protection or third-party moving insurance.
+You can forfeit this in favor of complimentary released-value protection or third-party moving insurance.

 Payment Terms